 - Liaison Financial Services Group Limited

-However, lady luck smiled on retail investors and Acorn Investment Management Limited (AIML) developed a platform or an invite-only club if you may, known as VUKA.
-Through the VUKA platform, you can sign up for an account and trade ACORN I-REIT units.
+However, lady luck smiled on retail investors and Acorn Investment Management Limited (AIML) developed a platform known as VUKA.
+Through the VUKA platform, you can Sign Up for an account and invest in the ACORN I-REIT units.

 Below is a screenshot of a section of the trading window:

 However, it’s still a regulated investment and you should consider creating an account and start investing.

 Here is a snapshot of the different categories of VUKA memberships.
 The lowest investment plan (Silver package) will cost you KES 998 top join (KES 499 -Joining fee and KES 499- Annual fee).

 Join VUKA and start investing today 🤑!

 1. How to determine the value of REIT shares

 When REIT units are issued for the very first time (primary market issue) the promoter determines the offer price.
 Thereafter, the price/value of the unit is determined in the secondary market by the forces of demand and supply.